KevinWMatthews/blog_jekyll/_pages/about-me.md

 # Hello, I'm Kevin.

+I'm software developer.

-I a software developer for embedded systems.
+I work on embedded systems professionally.

-Most of my daily work is in C and Python but I've used and studied C++, Ruby, JavaScript, and a little bit of Rust.
+Most of my daily work is in C but I frequently use Python and JavaScript.

+I'm interested in how languages affect solutions so I've been studying Rust, C++, Python, Ruby, JavaScript, and a little bit of Elm.

 I'm hooked on fast feedback loops, automated tests, and solutions that are designed to evolve.